 Early Orthodontic Treatment For Children

-How To Tell If Your Child May Need Early Orthodontic Treatment:
+Can I Tell If My Child May Need Early Treatment?

 - Mouth breathing

 - Protruding teeth

 - Teeth that don’t fit together properly or at all